Maine Coon cats are well known for their large muscular physiques, big bushy tails, and luscious long hair.

 But, what do you know about Maine Coon eye facts?
 Keep reading to learn some fascinating information.

-Purebred Maine Coon cats have large, wide set eyes that are slightly oblique shaped.
-Gold and/or green eyes are considered desirable by the official cat governing bodies, though a white Maine Coons eyes can also be blue, or odd-eye (blue, with gold or green).
-Maine Coon kittens are born with blue eyes which change color as they age.
-Maine Coon eye problems are not common, though owners should watch out for eye conditions such as strabismus, astigmatism, hyperopia and myopia.
+Purebred Maine Coons have large, gold or green wide-set eyes that are slightly oblique shaped.
+White Maine Coon eyes can be blue, or odd-eye (blue, with gold or green).
+Maine Coon kittens are born with blue eyes that change color as they age.
+Maine Coon eye problems include strabismus, astigmatism, hyperopia, and myopia.

 Maine Coon Eyes

 It is often thought that staring into a person’s eyes is like staring straight into that individual’s soul.
 Could this be the same when looking into a Maine Coon cat’s eyes?

 Or, are we simply misunderstanding their seemingly inquisitive, affectionate, and loving looks?